 If you are struggling to pay your energy bills, you should speak to your energy provider as soon as possible.
 Under rules from regulator Ofgem, your supplier must help you – usually by negotiating a payment plan that you can afford.

 There are locations across the borough which will provide a warm, safe and welcoming location for residents to go during the winter months.
-We are continually adding to the list of warm spaces, so please check back regularly for updates.
+We are continually adding to the list of welcoming spaces, so please check back regularly for updates.
 We've funded 10 new spaces this year, with a share of £100,000.

 If you can provide a warm space in Royal Greenwich, please email email@example.com so that we can understand the details of what you are providing and include it in our directory.